tidyverse/googledrive/tests/testthat/_snaps/drive_cp.md

     Code
       drive_cp(file, nm_("i-am-a-folder"))
+    Condition
-    Error <rlang_error>
+      Error in `confirm_clear_path()`:
+      !
 Unclear if `path` specifies parent folder or full path to the new file, including its name.
       See `?as_dribble()` for advice on how to make this clear.

 # drive_cp() errors if asked to copy a folder

     Code
       drive_cp(nm_("i-am-a-folder"))
+    Condition
-    Error <rlang_error>
+      Error in `drive_cp()`:
+      !
 The Drive API does not copy folders or shared drives.

 # drive_cp() takes name, assumes path is folder if both are specified